 The Source of Sin

 Sin came fully developed into the garden of Eden.
 It did not enter in the form of a human being but as a serpent.
 The rebels from Heaven possessed ancient cunning when Adam and Eve were innocent children fresh from the creative hand of God.

 Adam was not the father of liars nor was Cain the first murderer.
 Jesus informed the Jews:

-Ye are of your father the devil, and the lusts of your father ye will do.
-He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
+“You are of your father the devil, and the desires of your father you want to do.
+He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
 (John 8:44)